Eseperio/verifactu-php/README.md

-# 🇪🇸Verifactu PHP Library
+# Verifactu PHP Library

 > ⚠️ 2025: Library __UNDER DEVELOPMENT__.
 You can try it, but expect changes, incomplete features or to be broken until first alpha version is released.

 Tasks pending before the first beta release:
 - [ ] Tests all new code to ensure it works properly.

-**A modern PHP library for integrating with Spain’s AEAT Verifactu system (digital invoice submission, cancellation, querying, and events) according to the official regulatory technical specification.**
+**A modern PHP library for integrating with 🇪🇸Spain’s AEAT Verifactu system (digital invoice submission, cancellation, querying, and events) according to the official regulatory technical specification.**

 ---